Quickstart's IT bootcamps & IT certifications help you get a new or better career. We partner with top technology companies and universities.

 3. You Need A Blog

 Now that you have the skills and some experience under your belt, we bet you have a lot to talk about in terms of web development.
+This raises the need to write your own blogs but the question is, "How to start a blog"?
 Whether it is stories you want to share about your experiences or opinions about any aspect of web development, we strongly recommend blogging on Medium at least once a week.
 This will help you establish yourself as a thought leader while connecting with other professionals and prospects out there.

 How To Distinguish Yourself From Other Freelance Web Developers